 Finance and operating lease assets and liabilities are recognized at the lease commencement date based on the present value of the lease payments over the lease term using the discount rate implicit in the lease if readily determinable.
 If the rate implicit is not readily determinable, the Company utilizes its incremental borrowing rate based upon the available information at the lease commencement date.
 ROU assets are further adjusted for initial direct costs, prepaid rent, or incentives received.
 Operating lease payments are expensed using the straight-line method as an operating expense over the lease term.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Finance lease assets are amortized to depreciation expense using the straight-line method over the shorter of the useful life of the related asset or the lease term.
 Finance lease payments are bifurcated into (i) a portion that is recorded as interest expense and (ii) a portion that reduces the finance liability associated with the lease.
-The Company did not have any finance leases as of the date of adoption or during the year ended December 31, 2022.
+The Company did not have any finance leases during the years ended December 31, 2023 and 2022.